Finite time singularities to the 3D incompressible Euler equations for solutions in $C^{\infty}(\mathbb{R}^3 \setminus \{0\})\cap C^{1,\alpha}\cap L^2$: Introduction

 In a recent work, Elgindi \cite{Elgindi2} proved singularity formation of the 3D Euler equations (\ref{Euler}) with axi-symmetric symmetry and without swirl for $C^{1,\alpha}$ velocity, where $\alpha >0$ is sufficiently small.
 Additionally, Elgindi, Ghoul, and Masmoudi \cite{Elgindi3} established the stability of the blowup solutions presented in \cite{Elgindi2}.
 This stability analysis ultimately leads to the construction of finite time singularities of $C^{1,\alpha}$ solutions with finite energy.
 These solutions in \cite{Elgindi2} and \cite{Elgindi3} have an asymptotically self-similar blow-up profile with non-smooth points on part of the $z$-axis and the $z = 0$ plane.
 Significant progress has been made recently for self-similar singularities of axi-symmetric flows in the presence of a boundary.
 We refer the reader first to the work of Elgindi and Jeong \cite{EJ} where they prove finite-time blow-up solutions in scale-invariant Holder spaces in domains with corners.
 Furthermore, Chen and Hou in \cite{Hou} provided a rigorous proof of nearly self-similar $C^{1,\alpha}$ blow up near a smooth boundary.
 Later in their subsequent remarkable work \cite{Hou2} they proved the blow-up of smooth self similar solutions through the use of computer assisted proofs.
+After the publication of the first draft of this paper, Chen \cite{Chen2} showed that blow up from initial data that is singular at only one point (with and without bouundary) can also be achieved in the self-simiar setting.
 Additionally, in \cite{WLGB} by Wang--Lai--G\'omez-Serrano--Buckmaster, physics-informed neural networks were employed to construct approximate self-similar blow-up profiles.

 It is interesting to note that in Section 10 of \cite{Elgindi2}, Elgindi proposed several open questions aimed at minimizing the presence of the singularities in the initial data in a blow up.
 Specifically, he remarked that if there is no boundary, one can hope to construct a blow up from initial data that is not smooth only on the $z$ axis, while in the presence of a boundary, a blow up from initial data that is not smooth at a single point would be very interesting.
 Our result in this paper does more than answering the two questions affirmatively with a pen-paper proof: it shows a blow up in the absence of boundary, from initial data that is not smooth only at the origin.
 Thanks to the odd symmetry of the velocity field, the $z = 0$ plane can serve as a natural boundary.
 In the no swirl (and no boundary) setting, our construction has the least number of singularities in the initial data, because global regularity is known for smooth initial data (Section 4.3 of \cite{MB}).